paulasamir16/Fortify/Fortify101.md

 > [!NOTE]
-> + Mobile Build Session (MBS), you can translate a project on one machine and scan it on another.
+> + With Mobile Build Session (MBS), you can translate a project on one machine and scan it on another.

 <br/>